1Mill/notes/conferences/agile-open-northwest-2024.md

 ### Agile Naked And Afraid

 * How can an exeutive help the team?
-Servent based leadership.
+Servant based leadership.
 Not how can the team help the execuitive.
 * How do leaders become part of the team from a bottom up approach versus an enforcer of policies from a more top down approach?
 * Invite the team to the conversation to build agency and competency.
 * Find ways to resonate with the team by meeting them where they are.
 * Find areas of agility to "turn up the good" to help the team become more and more agile.
-* Don't mention "agile" whenn trying to do a transformation.
+* Don't mention "agile" when trying to do a transformation.
 Show and tell, not theory craft.
 Feel the benefits.

 ### The 5 Ps